-Service quality researchers argue for scale adaptation to account for contextual variations both in terms of the industry setting (Carman, 1990; Babakus and Boller, 1992; Dabholkar, Thorpe and Rentz, 1996; Furrer, Liu and Sudharshan, 2000) and the region of study given a difference in cultural and environmental factors (Malhotra et al., 1994; Herbig and Genestre, 1996; Furrer, Liu and Sudharshan, 2000; Mehta, Lalwani and Han, 2000; Kim and Jin, 2002; Zhao, Bai and Hui, 2002).
+Service quality researchers argue for scale adaptation to account for contextual variations both in terms of the industry setting (Carman, 1990; Babakus and Boller, 1992; Dabholkar, Thorpe and Rentz, 1996; Furrer, Liu and Sudharshan, 2000) and the region of study given a difference in cultural and environmental factors (Malhotra, et al., 1994; Herbig and Genestre, 1996; Furrer, Liu and Sudharshan, 2000; Mehta, Lalwani and Han, 2000; Kim and Jin, 2002; Zhao, Bai and Hui, 2002).
 Depending on the context, adaptation of the service quality scale may not be simple and the specific application needs to be examined in detail (Brown, Churchill and Peter, 1993).
 Future research needs to address this critical need before research into service quality in Indian retailing can progress further.

-In this study no attempt was made to modify the scale apart from an examination of the face validity of the items.
-Future research needs to examine the factor structure of service quality applicable in the Indian retail context.
-Developing such a scale for measuring service quality in Indian retail based on an adaptation of the RSQS which can provide homogenous factors would fulfill the strategic need of retailers.
-Retailers would then be able to identify service quality areas requiring improvement.
+In this study, no attempt was made to modify the scale apart from an examination of the face validity of the items.
+Pre-test interviews were conducted solely for the purpose of assessing wording of items.
+However, shoppers mentioned several service aspects, such as 'mailers sent by store' and 'loyalty programs' as being 'missing' from the scale.
+The RSQS is possibly not just inaccurate but also 'incomplete' in the Indian context.
+Future research needs to examine not just the factor structure of service quality but also develop a scale that captures the entire store service construct.
+Developing a scale for measuring service quality in Indian retail - which is comprehensive and can provide homogenous factors would fulfill the urgent strategic need of Indian retailers.
+The retailers would then be able to identify service quality areas requiring improvement.
 Such a scale would be able to track improvements in specific areas of service.
-Unless this is possible, any service quality scale would have limited application for retailers.
-Unfortunately, without adaptation the RSQS is not suited to address this need.
+Unless this is possible, any service quality scale would have limited application for the retailers.
+Unfortunately, without extensive adaptation, RSQS is simply not suited to address these needs.

-One limitation of this study is the use of a relatively small sample and of the study being restricted to the city of Bangalore.
-This could impact the extent to which these results can be extrapolated to other retail formats, product types and cities.
-Future research in Indian retailing could examine a wider respondent base across other cities of India.
-A larger sample size would also enable separate analysis across different income groups, gender and age categories.
+Two limitations of this study are the use of a relatively small sample and the study being restricted to the city of Bangalore and to apparel shoppers.
+These could impact the extent to which the results can be extrapolated to the other retail formats, product types, and cities.
+Future research in Indian retailing could examine a wider respondent base across the other cities of India.
+A larger sample size would also enable a separate analysis across the different income groups, gender, and age categories. \checkmark